How to Install Subway Tile in a Bathroom

 Bonus: Popular Subway Tile Patterns

 We chose to install our subway tile in the classic running bond pattern.
 It's reminiscent of traditionally laid brick and works well in kitchens and bathrooms alike.
-To get the look, lay a row of tiles, then offset the next row so the tile joints are centered on the neighboring tiles.
+However, there are many options for subway tile arrangements, including vertical patterns, herringbone designs, basket-weave arrangements, and more.
+Follow the link below for eight ways to arrange subway tile.